kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 | drop out   | 0     | 0     | 0.2    |

-## Where to apply my cheap operations
+## Where to apply my cheap operations in the target Models

 1. the First-Conv